 Maintaining a low sodium intake is essential for lowering blood pressure, but increasing potassium intake may be just as important because of its role in vasodilation, the dilation and contraction of blood vessels.

-According to the National Health and Nutrition Examination Survey (NHANES), fewer than 2 percent of American adults meet the daily 4,700 mg recommendation for potassium.
+According to the National Health and Nutrition Examination Survey (NHANES), fewer than

 In addition, there is evidence that potassium, calcium, and magnesium decrease blood pressure naturally.
 All of these are present in fennel.

 Dietary nitrates present in fennel and other foods have vasodilatory and vasoprotective properties.
 Because of this, they help lower blood pressure and protect the heart.